 With a CRM, you can put all of the prospective customers in one place, sort them by probability, update what you've already done to prepare yourself for the pitch, and so much more.

 For example, with Close, you can directly email prospective customers, create a list of tasks for each, keep all your contacts in one place, call them, and build sales sequences that allow you to scale your personalized sales outreach.

 The personal selling process is creative and requires a lot of planning, so don't waste your time with administrative tasks or using multiple tools to schedule and prepare yourself for a meeting.

 Start automating your sales process with Close instead for a seamless and easy experience.

 Rehearse your pitch multiple times.
-Then, show it to colleagues, your wife, and anyone who will listen.
+Then, show it to colleagues, your spouse, your mom, and anyone who will listen.
 The idea is to get used to talking about the product or service confidently, without mishaps.
 Ask them to pretend to be customers and ask genuine questions they may have.
 Then, adjust your pitch to clarify those areas if you keep getting the same questions.

 You can’t predict the future, but you can try to predict the most plausible questions the prospective customer might ask.
 You don't need to create the ultimate sales guide for your team—even getting started with a minimum viable version of sales documentation is better than showing up unprepared.

 Listen carefully and take notes if needed.
-It’s important to be knowledgeable about what you’re trying to sell while being honest and transparent.
+Knowing what you’re trying to sell is essential while being honest and transparent.
 Make it personal and give examples relevant to their business to show how they can benefit from this deal.

-The best idea would be to have a private meeting somewhere, especially if you have an entire presentation or a product demonstration.
-Invite the prospect there and use a presentable meeting room if you have an office.
+The best idea would be to have a private meeting, especially if you have an entire presentation or a product demonstration.
+Invite the prospect and use a presentable meeting room if you have an office.